achilleas-k/osbuild-devel/README.md

 The [vm/update](./vm/update) script stops the container services, copies the sources for the two projects into the VM, updates the projects, and restarts the services.

 For *osbuild*, it builds, packages, and installs RPMs.
+Before packaging with `make rpm`, it commits the working tree to make sure any uncommitted changes are also included.

 For *osbuild-composer*, it simply compiles the binaries for `osbuild-composer` and `osbuild-worker` and copies them to the system-wide path using `make install`.
-This is much faster than building RPMs, but be aware it may not update other system-wide configurations.
+This is much faster than building RPMs, but be aware that it may not update everything and will not install new dependencies.
 Check the [osbuild-composer](https://github.com/osbuild/osbuild-composer) [Makefile](https://github.com/osbuild/osbuild-composer/blob/main/Makefile) to make sure the command updates the component you are developing and/or testing.

 ### Convenience scripts